hongseok-yang/graduatePL18/README.md

 * Luis Damas and Robin Milner, [Principal Type-Schemes for Functional Programs](http://delivery.acm.org/10.1145/590000/582176/p207-damas.pdf?ip=143.248.139.205&id=582176&acc=ACTIVE%20SERVICE&key=0EC22F8658578FE1%2E7500FBAD1E9579D9%2E4D4702B0C3E38B35%2E4D4702B0C3E38B35&__acm__=1535179405_6f0967c345266d3a1429bb43f9add160), POPL 1982.
 * Eugenio Moggi, [Computational Lambda-Calculus and Monads](http://www.disi.unige.it/person/MoggiE/ftp/lics89.ps.gz), LICS 1989.
 * Philip Wadler, [Monads for Functional Programming](http://homepages.inf.ed.ac.uk/wadler/papers/marktoberdorf/baastad.pdf), Advanced Functional Programming, 1995.

+## 5. Survey Article

+One important part of this course is to study a topic in programming languages in depth and write a survey article on what a student learnt.

+'''
+The deadline is the midnight of the 30th of November in 2018.
+'''